twkirkpatrick/Responsive-Portfolio/README.md

 while maintaining a mobile-first approach.

-##Validation
+# Validation

 I ran all HTML files through the W3C Validation Service to ensure that my markup was error-free.
-Also, all links are functioning
+Also, all links are functioning.